RWTH-EBC/ADDMo/README.md

-# Plotting
+### Plotting Caution:
-Some users might face matplotlib interface errors while executing plotting scripts in GUI.
+Some users might face matplotlib interface errors while executing plotting scripts in GUI, such as not being able to view the plots.
 If encountering such an error, try downgrading matplotlib to 3.9

 # How to use it- two options